-To initiate a spiral dive, first set the trimmers into the slow position.
-Look to the direction you want to turn and then smoothly apply the inside brake.
-The MojoMAX will first turn almost 360 degrees before it drops into the spiral (depending on the input).
+To initiate a spiral dive, first set the trimmers to the white line or slower.
+DO NOT perform spiral dives with the trimmers released.
+Look and lean in to the direction you want to turn and then smoothly apply the inside brake.
+The Freeride 2 will first turn almost 360 degrees before it drops into the spiral (depending on the input).
 Once in the spiral you should apply a little outside brake to keep the outer wing tip pressured and inflated.
-Safe descent rates are possible but high speeds and high G-forces can build quickly leading to disorientation.
-Excessive G forces can lead to loss of consciousness.
-High descent rates, especially when combined with high hang point power units or trikes, increases the likelihood of the wing remaining neutral or possibly unstable in spiral.
-Always be prepared to pilot the wing out of the spiral using counter brake.

-To exit the spiral dive smoothly release the inside brake.
-As the MojoMAX decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
+To exit the spiral dive, weight shift away from the direction of rotation (if possible) and smoothly release the inside brake.
+If you do not have weight shift control (e.g high hang point unit or trike) you may need to apply outside brake to help exit the spiral.
+As the Freeride 2 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.

 Always be prepared to pilot the wing out of a spiral dive.
-In case of neutrality/instability apply enough outside brake to provoke the glider to exit the spiral.
+In case of neutrality/instability use opposite weight shift and smoothly apply enough outside brake to provoke the glider to exit the spiral.
+If the rate of turn or descent does not change, use more opposite brake until it does so.

-IMPORTANT Always set the trimmers in the slow position before initiating a spiral dive.

 Always be prepared to pilot the wing out of a spiral dive.
-Apply sufficient outside brake to stop the wing from turning / spiralling.
+Use opposite weight shift and apply enough outside brake to stop the wing from spiralling.